CBSE Class 10 Maths Notes Polynomial:-Download PDF Here

 - A cubic polynomial has at most 3 zeros.

-Factorization of Polynomials
+Factorisation of Polynomials

 Quadratic polynomials can be factorized by splitting the middle term.